NSW leading the Australian cruise boom

 Latest statistics from the 2017/18 Australian Economic Impact Assessment released by the Cruise Lines Industry Association shows that the cruise industry is worth $4.8 billion nationally, with 58 per cent attributed to NSW.

-Sydney was recently named the best cruise destination in Australia and New Zealand in the first ever Cruisers’ Choice Destination Awards, led by the world’s leading cruise review website – an award based on reviews and opinions of passengers to Sydney the previous year.
+Sydney was named the best cruise destination in Australia and New Zealand in the 2018 Cruisers’ Choice Destination Awards, led by the world’s leading cruise review website – an award based on reviews and opinions of passengers to Sydney the previous year.

 Sydney was also named Best Australian Homeport in the 2018 Australia Editors’ picks.